A small posterior prolapse may cause no signs or symptoms. Otherwise, you may notice:

 - Sexual concerns, such as feeling embarrassed or sensing looseness in the tone of your vaginal tissue

-Many women with posterior prolapse also experience related conditions, such as:
+Many women with posterior prolapse also experience prolapse of other pelvic organs, such as the bladder, uterus or small intestine.

 When to see a doctor